ugorji/go-common/tree/README.md

 # go-common/tree

-This repository contains the `go-common/tree` library (or command).
+This repository contains the `go-common/tree` library.

 To install: